computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 * `computePRF.py` - Takes the gold-truth and prediction file to compute the Precision, Recall and F1 score.

 You should implement different Hearst Patterns, and/or come up with your own patterns by eyeballing Wikipedia data.
-Use the train/val data to estimate the performance of different pattern combinations and submit the predictions from the best model on the test data to the leaderboard as the file `hearst.txt`.
+Use the train and validation data to estimate the performance of different pattern combinations and submit the predictions from the best model on the test data to the leaderboard as the file `hearst.txt`.
 The format of this file will the same as the train and validation data.
 ```
 hyponym \t hypernym \t True/False
 ```

-### Hint for post-processing extractions
+## Hint for post-processing extractions

 As you might notice in the dataset, the (hypernym, hyponym) pair contains single, usually lemmatized, tokens.
 On the other hand, the extractions from our code extracts a lot of multi-word noun phrases.
 This could negatively affect our performance on the provided dataset.
 Our performance should drastically improve if we post-process our extractions to output only single token extractions.

 You should be able to use your knowledge about noun-phrases and lemmatization to figure out a post-processing methodology that might improve your performance.
 In the final report, make clear distinction between change in performance when the extractions were post-processed, compared to when they were not.